AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 sentiments we have supposed them to express, will fully appear from those who have made the most careful study of his opinions, and whose interpretations are unprejudiced and just.
-Says one of the most thoughtful of modern writers, the candid **Hagenbach**:
+Says one of the most thoughtful of modern writers, the candid Hagenbach:

 \"The works of Clement, in particular, abound with passages referring to the love and mercy of God.
 He loves men because they are kindred with God.
 God\'s love follows men, seeks them out, as the bird the young that has fallen from its nest.\"[^220]

-**Clement**, like **Tertullian**, denied original depravity, and held that "man now stands in the same relation to the tempter in which Adam stood before the Fall." **Clement**\'s doctrine of the Resurrection was like that of Paul; it is not a mere rising from death, but a standing up higher, in a greater fullness of life, and a better life, as the word *anastasis* properly signifies.
+Clement, like Tertullian, denied original depravity, and held that "man now stands in the same relation to the tempter in which Adam stood before the Fall."
+Clement\'s doctrine of the Resurrection was like that of Paul; it is not a mere rising from death, but a standing up higher, in a greater fullness of life, and a better life, as the word *anastasis* properly signifies.

+### Allen's Statement.

-**Allen** in his valuable work, *Continuity of Christian Thought*, epitomizes the teachings of **Clement** in language that describes the Universalistic contention.
+Allen in his valuable work, *Continuity of Christian Thought*, epitomizes the teachings of Clement in language that describes the Universalistic contention.
 "The judgment is not conceived as the final assize of the universe in some remote future, but as a present, continuous element in the process of human education.
 The purpose of the